javascript-tutorial/en.javascript.info/4-binary/03-blob/article.md

 ## From Blob to stream

-When we read and write to a blob of more than `2G`, the use of `arrayBuffer` becomes more memory intensive for us.
+When we read and write to a blob of more than `2 GB`, the use of `arrayBuffer` becomes more memory intensive for us.
 At this point, we can directly convert the blob to a stream.

 A stream is a special object that allows to read from it (or write into it) portion by portion.
 It's outside of our scope here, but here's an example, and you can read more at <https://developer.mozilla.org/en-US/docs/Web/API/Streams_API>.
 Streams are convenient for data that is suitable for processing piece-by-piece.